AnushaChaluvadi/anusha-Documents/Sprint-prepatation-checklist in github.md

 # _**Sprint-Prep-Checklist:**_

- -   Sprint approvals team is will work on creating a pool of approved sprints.
+ -   Sprint approvals team will work on creating a pool of approved sprints.
 Other content-delivery teams will pick up approved sprints from this pool

  -   List of activities - in the same order - for `sprints-prep` team